Serial Dilution – Practical Skills Ep 3

 Active Transport – Exchange and Transport Ep 4

 So far we have looked at the passive movement of substances across cell membranes by diffusion and osmosis.
 Sometimes substances need to move against a concentration gradient, which is when active transport comes into action.
-Active transport Active transport uses energy from ATP to transport substances from an area of low concentration to an area...
+Active transport Active transport uses energy from ATP to transport substances from an area of lower concentration to an area...
 Continue Reading →